apify/apify-docs/content/academy/anti_scraping/proxies.md

 # [](#proxies) Proxies

 A proxy server provides a gateway between users and the internet, to be more specific in our case - between the crawler and the target website.
-Using a proxy in a crawler is important for a couple of main reasons:

-1. Many websites have [rate-limiting]({{@link glossary/rate_limiting.md}}) set up, which is when a website **limits** the **rate** at which requests can be sent from a single IP address.
+Many websites have [rate-limiting]({{@link glossary/rate_limiting.md}}) set up, which is when a website **limits** the **rate** at which requests can be sent from a single IP address.
 In cases when a higher number of requests is expected for the crawler - using a proxy is essential to let the crawler run as smoothly as possible and avoid being blocked.

-2. If the crawler is used on the Apify platform without a proxy and it's sending too many requests to the target website, the website owner could complain to AWS (where the Apify platform is running), from which it could be easily tracked to us.
-We want to avoid AWS abuse reports for obvious reasons, and thus, as a rule of a thumb, proxies should always be used on **all** crawlers running on the platform _(no matter what)_.
+Fixing rate-limiting issues is only the tip of the iceberg of what proxies can do for your scrapers, though.
+By implementing proxies properly, you can successfuly avoid the majority of anti-scraping measures listed in the [previous lesson]({{@link anti_scraping.md}}).

 ## [](#understanding-proxy-links) A bit about proxy links